(one synonym : Culama mesogeia Turner, 1932)

 These caterpillars are red, and bore along just under the bark of

-The adult moths of this species have grey wings, with dark lines across each forewing.
+The adult moths of this species have grey forewings, with a pattern of dark lines, and a vague diagonal pale band across the wingtip.
+The hindwings are grey, darkening to dark brown at the bases.
 At rest the moths wrap their wings around their body.
 The wingspan is about 5 cms.

 The species has been found in